tomkdefra/defra-dash/learning-and-development/pathway_geospatial-science.md

 ## Overview

-The Geospatial Science Learning Journey provides a structured pathway to mastering spatial data analysis and GIS technologies using Python.
-This journey caters to beginner and intermediate learners, ensuring a comprehensive understanding of geospatial science.

-## Learning Pathway

-### Python Pathway

-#### Pros:
-- Versatile and widely used in various industries.
-- Extensive libraries for geospatial analysis and data manipulation.
-- Integration with other data science and machine learning tools.

-#### Cons:
-- May require more initial setup compared to traditional GIS software.
-- Learning curve for complex spatial analyses.

-#### Beginner Level
+The Geospatial Science Pathway is a structured learning journey designed for GIS professionals who are looking to transition their workflows from GUI-based software to Python programming.

-1. **Introduction to Geospatial Science with Python**
+1. **Fundamentals of GIS with Python**
    - **Duration:**
-   - **Description:** Basics of geospatial science, key concepts, and an introduction to using Python for spatial data.

-2. **Fundamentals of GIS with Python**
-   - **Duration:**
    - **Description:** Overview of GIS, including spatial data types, map projections, and basic GIS operations using Python libraries.

-3. **Spatial Data Collection with Python**
+2. **Spatial Data Collection with Python**
    - **Duration:**
    - **Description:** Methods for collecting spatial data, including GPS and remote sensing, and integrating them into Python workflows.

-#### Intermediate Level

-4. **Geospatial Data Management with Python**
+3. **Geospatial Data Management with Python**
    - **Duration:**
    - **Description:** Techniques for managing and organising geospatial data using Python libraries such as GeoPandas.

-5. **Spatial Analysis with Python**
+4. **Spatial Analysis with Python**
    - **Duration:**
    - **Description:** Performing spatial analysis using Python, including spatial queries, overlay analysis, and network analysis.

-6. **Cartography and Map Design with Python**
+5. **Cartography and Map Design with Python**
    - **Duration:**
    - **Description:** Principles of effective map design and creating maps using Python libraries such as Matplotlib and Folium.